 An individual may have a blood lead test performed as part of an employer medicalscreening program or as part of a diagnostic evaluation by their personal physician.
 Whatever the reason for testing, the results are then sent by the testing laboratories to the MDHHS as required by law.
 If the individual tested is 16 years and older, the report is then forwarded to MSU and maintained in the ABLES program lead registry.
-Individuals with a blood lead level $\geq 25 \ \mu g/dL$ , individuals with BLLs of 10-24 $\mu g/dL$ , where lead exposure source is not already known, and Flint residents with a blood lead level $\geq 5 \ \mu g/dL$ were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
-The interview included detailed demographic information, exposure history and the presence and nature of lead-related symptoms.
-When an individual with a blood lead value $\geq 25 \ \mu g/dL$ was occupationally exposed at a company that has not had a recent MIOSHA inspection, an enforcement inspection was conducted by MIOSHA to assess that company's compliance with the lead standard.
+Individuals with a blood lead level $\geq 25 \ \mu g/dL$ , and individuals with BLLs of 10-24 $\ \mu g/dL$ , where their lead exposure source was not already known were contacted by mail and then contacted by a trained interviewer for a voluntary telephone interview.
+The interview included detailed demographic information, exposure history and the presence and nature of leadrelated symptoms.
+When an individual with a blood lead value $\geq 25 \ \mu g/dL$ was occupationally exposed at a company that has not had a recent MIOSHA inspection, MIOSHA conducted an enforcement inspection to assess that company's compliance with the lead standard.

-In 2017 through 2019, there were 1,126 adults with BLLs $\geq$ 10 μg/dL and another 1,497 with a BLL 5-9 μg/dl.
-Among individuals with a BLL $\geq$ 10 μg/dL, approximately 91% were men.
+In 2020 through 2021, there were 558 adults with BLLs $\geq 10 \ \mu g/dL$ and another 847 with a BLL 5-9 $\mu g/dl$ .
+Among individuals with a BLL $\geq 10 \ \mu g/dL$ , approximately 91% were men.
 Their mean age was 45.9.
-They were predominately white (82.9%) and lived in the southern part of the state from Kalamazoo to Saint Clair.
-The source of exposure to lead was predominately their work (84.1%).
-The most common work exposures occurred during demolition of lead painted metal structures and abrasive blasting to remove paint, during the fabricating of non-ferrous metal parts and metal products and while working in a firing range.
+They were predominately white (78.3%) and lived in the southern part of the state from Berrien to Saint Clair County.
+The source of exposure to lead was predominately their work (84.4%).
+The most common work exposures occurred during demolition of lead painted metal structures and abrasive blasting to remove paint, during the fabricating of non-ferrous metal parts and metal products, and at storage battery manufacturing and recycling.

-In 2017 through 2019, eight Michigan adults were reported with BLLs greater than or equal to 50 $\mu$ g/dL.
-Four of the eight adults were exposed to lead exclusively at work (recyclable material wholesaler, energy company, gun range, painting and wall covering establishment).
-There was one individual with non-work exposure to lead who had retained bullet fragments, one individual exposed to lead through casting bullets and firearm target shooting, one individual exposed to lead through firearm target shooting.
+In 2020 through 2021, four Michigan adults were reported with BLLs greater than or equal to 50 $\mu$ g/dL.
+All four adults were exposed to lead exclusively at work (two from industrial machinery and merchant wholesalers, one from remediation services and one from a museum).